Live Webinar | Embracing the Future of CX | Dec 19th @ 9 AM PST / 12 PM EST Register now -->

 4. Message one or millions.
 Quiq’s messaging platform can be configured to send one-to-one text messages or reach an entire customer segment.
 So whether you’re sending a package tracking link, notifying customers of a service outage, or offering a coupon, you can reach your customers quickly, and in the manner they prefer.

 5. Convert calls to text.
-Give customers who call your busy customer support center the option to send a text message instead.
+Give customers who call your busy customer support center the option to send a text message for business instead.
 Phone IVRs work well, but giving your customer the option to text when agents are busy is an easy and effective way to surprise and delight them.
 Instead, integrate texting with your IVR for an easy “press 1 to text” experience.

 6. Embrace multimedia.
 Over half of customers (51.1%) are more likely to make a purchase if they receive a text message with media (GIFs, images and video), reports Attentive.
 Show off personalized product suggestions, share knowledge base articles, or have fun with memes—if your brand voice allows for it.